Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/11/what-image-is-selected-from-a-picture-element.md

     - HTML
 ---

 This post started as a scratch pad as I was looking at helping a colleague implement WEBP images with a JPG fallback for older browsers.
-They had an issue in modern browsers because the fallback image was being loaded in all cases.
+They had an issue in modern browsers because the fallback image was loaded in all cases.
 Here’s a code example and demo:

 ```html
 <picture>